mariodivece/mariodivece.github.io/_posts/2018-03-11-using-lirc-on-the-pi.md

 I found a few guides on how to use LIRC (a mature library to read and write IR signals) and they seem to be a little dated.
 I am thankful for those guides I found but I just needed to provide the necessary updates in case anyone runs into the same issues I had.

+The really cool thing about LIRC is that once the `lirc` module is loaded, the `lircd` daemon runs and provides a way to read decoded infrared signals on a Unix Socket! (`/var/run/lirc/lircd`).
+In this way you can just read and write that socket in your custom programs as if it were a network stream.

+## Setup Guide

+You will need to correctly install, configure, enable and run `lirc`.
+These steps will help you do that.

 ### 1. Install LIRC
 ```bash
 sudo apt-get install lirc